umar-7w4/umar-7w4/README.md

 - I also love solving problems on LeetCode and share my approaches on LinkedIn—check out my posts! 💻
 - Currently working on a graph-based deep reinforcement learning model that predicts high-risk firms in a loan network.

-When I'm not coding, I enjoy cooking Italian food with South Indian flavors and lifting weights to balance out my culinary indulgences. 🍝🏋️
+When I'm not coding, I enjoy cooking Middle Eastern and Italian food with South Indian flavors and lifting weights to balance out my culinary indulgences. 🍝🏋️

 Let’s connect and explore how we can make a difference together! 🌟